 You also don’t need to connect this anchor to a chain for it to work.
-It requires a line, yes, but only a fraction of it is used compared to a conventional Danforth anchor.
+Yes, it requires a line, but only a fraction of it is used compared to a conventional Danforth anchor.
 Thus, this anchor will be easier for you to handle than other types of anchors.

-Plus, there’s one thing that you will like in this anchor.
+Plus, there’s one thing that you will like about this anchor.
 It will enable you to hold your boat at a 45° angle from the seafloor.
-Its downward facing flukes can dig deeper into the sea bottom without snagging themselves permanently against any debris.
+Its downward-facing flukes can dig deeper into the sea bottom without snagging themselves permanently against any debris.